ARMmbed/mbed-os-example-client/README.md

 1. Connect the FRDM-K64F board to the internet using an ethernet cable
 2. Connect the FRDM-K64F board to your computer using a micro-USB cable.
 Make sure that you plug into the micro-USB port labeled **OpenSDA**, on the bottom of the board.
-3. Find the binary file named `lwm2m-client-example.bin` in the folder `lwm2m-client-example/build/frdm-k64f-gcc/source/`.
+3. Find the binary file named `mbed-client-examples.bin` in the folder `mbed-client-examples/build/frdm-k64f-gcc/source/`.
 Drag and drop the file onto the `MBED` drive on your computer.

 The board will be programmed when the LED stops flashing.
 Press the **RESET** button to run the program.